ayushghosh-123/MindCare/README.md

-# Reflect & Connect Journaling System
+# MindCare Health caring app

 A comprehensive health and wellness journaling platform with AI-powered insights, data visualization, and personal health tracking.